 VCE Accounting Units 1 & 2

-Unit 2: Accounting for a trading business
+Unit 2: Accounting and decision making for a trading business

 In this unit students develop their knowledge of the accounting process for sole proprietors operating a trading business, with a focus on inventory, accounts receivable, accounts payable and non-current assets.
 Students use manual processes and ICT, including spreadsheets, to prepare historical and budgeted accounting reports.

 Students analyse and evaluate the performance of the business relating to inventory, accounts receivable, accounts payable and non-current assets.
 They use relevant financial and other information to predict, budget and compare the potential effects of alternative strategies on the performance of the business.
 Using these evaluations, students develop and suggest to the owner strategies to improve business performance.

 Where appropriate, the accounting procedures developed in each area of study should incorporate application of the Conceptual Framework, financial indicators and ethical considerations for business owners when making business decisions, including financial, social and environmental.

 Accounting for inventory

 Accounting for and managing accounts receivable and accounts payable